pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 > **Note:**
 >
-> PingCAP Clinic temporarily **does not support** collecting data from the clusters deployed using TiDB Ansible.
+> PingCAP Clinic **does not support** collecting data from the clusters deployed using TiDB Ansible.

 ## User scenarios